GREATER HARTFORD BASEBALL Timeline

-Player-manger for the Charter Oak ball club, Gershom B. Hubbell hosted the statewide event as President of the Connecticut Base Ball Association.
+Player-manger for the Charter Oaks, Gershom B. Hubbell hosted the statewide event as President of the Connecticut Base Ball Association.

 1874 - Hartford Base Ball Club Formed

 Led by Gershom B. Hubbell and Morgan G. Bulkeley, the first professional sports franchise is established in Hartford.
 The team would be later known as the "Hartford Dark Blues".

 1874 - First Professional Game in Hartford